Album Session Players

 Bio:

 A previous Laswell collaborator, before playing on 'Album' Worrell had also played keyboards on Time Zone: 'World Destruction' and The Golden Palominos 'The Animal Speaks': both of course featuring John Lydon.
 Worrell's parts for 'Album' were recorded at Quad Recording Studios.
-He plays on the tracks 'FFF', 'Fishing', 'Round' & 'Home'.
+He plays on the tracks 'FFF', 'Fishing', 'Round' and 'Home'.

-A well respected funk keyboardist and pianist, Bernie "The Wizard" Worrell was a founder member of the hugely influential Parliament-Funkadelic playing on fifty-plus albums, and is regarded as one of the most sampled musicians ever.
+A well respected funk keyboardist and pianist Bernie "The Wizard" Worrell was a founder member of the hugely influential Parliament-Funkadelic playing on fifty-plus albums, and is regarded as one of the most sampled musicians ever.
 In 1997 he was inducted into the Rock and Roll Hall of Fame for his work with Parliament.

 External Links: